Does Apple really protect you from advertising surveillance?

 privacy

-But Apple could go much further, and I would be willing to pay so that the following services are end-to-end encrypted : Apple Photos, Calendars, Contacts, iCloud Drive, Notes or Messages on iCloud.
-After his dispute with the FBI during the San Bernardino terrorist attack, during which he courageously fought against the introduction of backdoors on iOS, Apple had an opportunity to expand the use of end-to-end encryption to all its services.
-Under pressure from the FBI, he unfortunately did not dare :
+But Apple could go much further, and I would be willing to pay for the following services to be end-to-end encrypted : Apple Photos, Calendars, Contacts, iCloud Drive, Notes or Messages on iCloud.
+After its dispute with the FBI during the San Bernardino terrorist attack, during which it courageously fought against the introduction of backdoors on iOS, Apple had an opportunity to expand end-to-end encryption across all its services.
+Under pressure from the FBI, it unfortunately did not dare :

 Apple dropped plans to let iPhone users fully encrypt backups of their devices in the company's iCloud service after the FBI complained that the move would harm investigations, six sources familiar with the matter told Reuters.